 Simple summary: Numerous studies have shown that treatment with finasteride and dutasteride can change the size, tissue composition and function of the penis and prostate.
-Changes in the penis linked to finasteride or dutasteride treatment include: reduced size and weight; reduced erectile response; decreased smooth muscle; increased collagen density; fibrosis (scarring or other tissue abnormalities); smaller cavities for blood to support erections; and decreases in substances that support erectile function and androgen signaling.
+Changes in the penis linked to finasteride or dutasteride treatment include: reduced size and weight; reduced erectile response; decreased smooth muscle; increased collagen density; fibrosis (scarring); smaller cavities for blood to support erections; and decreases in substances that support erectile function and androgen signaling.
 In the prostate, treatment with finasteride or dutasteride is linked to: reduced size and weight; tissue atrophy; fewer blood microvessels; and decreases in substances which maintain blood vessels.

 Aim and scope: This review summarizes studies of the effect of treatment with finasteride and dutasteride on penile and prostatic tissue in humans and animals.

 Reporting of results: The results reported below are limited to effects on penile tissue, the prostate, erectile function, and expression of related enzymes, proteins and neurotransmitters.
 Findings on changes to testosterone and dihydrotestosterone levels, which were consistent with expected effects of 5-alpha reductase inhibitors, are not reported below.
 In animal studies, results for castrated groups receiving no treatment are not reported below.
 Figures and tables have been adapted to only show drug treatment and control groups.
 For complete results, figures and methods, see the original studies which are cited below.

 Conclusions.
 Collectively, the included studies indicated the following effects of finasteride and dutasteride treatment: